capsulescodes/flint/README.md

 ## Configuration

-Flint uses the `flint.config.json` file for configuration.
-Specify your local and team formatting rules here.
+Flint uses a `flint.config.json` file to manage formatting commands.
+Specify your local and remote formatting commands here.

 <br>

-Here is a basic config file formatting Javascript and Typescript files with ESLint with `eslint.remote.config.js` file remotely and `eslint.local.config.js` locally.
+Below is an example configuration file formatting Javascript files with ESLint.
+It formats locally based on `eslint.local.config.js` file and remotely based on `eslint.remote.config.js` :

 <br>